-Pulmonary Rehabilitation functions as an interactive communication tool between physician and patient.
-It consists of 24 sessions completed in approximately 2 months.
+Pulmonary rehabilitation functions as an interactive communication tool between physician and patient.
+It consists of 24 sessions completed in approximately two months.
+It also does the following:

 - Provides the patient with specific guidelines for physical activity including exercise, recreational activities, and activities of daily living.